-MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 35297 or Primary Registration District No. 3 Village O2 [If death occurred in a City (Ward hospital or institution, give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE SEX COLOR OR RACE DATE OF DEATH MARRIED WIDOWED OR DIVORCED (Month) (Day) (Write the word) DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from . to (Month) (Day) (Year) that I last saw h <equation-block> alive on 🤇 💳 If LESS than AGE I day,....hrs and that death occurred, on the date stated above, at 3 or__min.?
-The CAUSE OF DEATH was as follows: OCCUPATION 9-rnnehitis (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town, (Duration).
-State or foreign country) Contributory NAME OF (SECONDARY) FATHER (Duration) BIRTHPLACE OF FATHER (City or town, State or foreign country) MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Heans of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
-OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER At place In the (City or town, State or foreign country) State vrs Where was disease contracted THE ABOVE IS TRUE TO THE BEST OF MY KNOWLEDGE if not at place of death?
-Former or usual residence DATE OF BURIAL PLACE OF BURIAL OR REMOVAL (ADDRESS) 191/ UNDERTAKER ADDRESS
+MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH ...
+BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Village.
+Registered No. III death occurred in a City hospital or institution. give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH BUNGLE MARRIED Charries SEX COLOR OR RACE DATE OF DEATH (Month) (Day) (Write the word) DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from (Day) (Year) If LESS than AGE I dayhrs and that death occurred, on the date stated above, at The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town, (Duration) State or foreign country Contributory NAME OF (SECONDARY) FATHER BIRTHPLACE OF FATHER (City or town, Sta MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Heans of Injury; and (2) whether Accidental, Svicidal, or Homicidal.
+OF MOTHER I ENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER (City or town, State or foreign country) At place In the of death. ds.
+State.
+Where was disease contracted If not at place of death?
+Former or usual residence PLACE OF BURIAL OR REMOVAL DATE OF BURIAL